-Before you get into this post, here’s an update: my free 5-day course “Raising Your Child On a Budget” is now open for sign-ups!
+Before you get into this post, here’s my free 5-day course “Raising Your Child On a Budget”!
 Apply here!

 Most of the human society lives with an amount of uncertainty, from paycheck to paycheck, or having to cut down on expenses all the time to make it through.
 It isn’t a happy picture, but it is what it is.

 Yet, I see a large number of people – even in my own community – who value what others think of them or how they present themselves on social media, more than what actually matters: spending in accordance with the income.
 I’d even go as far as to say that even the people on wealthier side should look into spending less on status.

 Most temporarily wealthy people don’t pay a lot of attention to conserving what they’ve got – living a life where they spend what they need, with occasional treats, while investing the rest of income into making their wealth permanent, is often a foreign concept.